-To apply, you need not have located or secured an internship.
-The internship may be client-oriented, direct-service casework, either civil or criminal, such as enforcement work by government agencies or class-action litigation by public interest law organizations, or cause-oriented advocacy, such as nonprofit organizations' policy development and advocacy of legislative and regulatory reforms.
+Liman Fellows receive a stipend for a minimum eight week summer 2018 (ten weeks preferred) internship involving full-time public interest law-related work.
+The internship may be client-oriented; direct-service casework, either civil or criminal, such as enforcement work by government agencies or class-action litigation by public interest law organizations; or cause-oriented advocacy, such as nonprofit organizations’ policy development and advocacy of legislative and regulatory reforms.

 LAPA especially encourages applications from students with an interest in environmental issues, who will qualify for a placement working on environmental law matters.